 Anita’s lifetime of achievement defending North Carolinians’ rights has been widely honored:

 - Emily’s List We Are Emily honoree (2017)

 - NC Justice Center’s Defenders of Justice award (2017)

-Anita has taught as an adjunct professor at the University of Maryland and the University of North Carolina law schools, and in the African and African-American Studies Department at Duke University.
-Currently she is teaching attorneys in the Shriver Center’s Racial Justice Training Institute.
-In 2011 Anita received the national NAACP’s Civil Rights Champion Award.
-In 2017 she received a “Defenders of Justice” award from the North Carolina Justice Center and was recognized as a “We Are Emily” honoree by Emily’s List.
+A proud mother, grandmother, and educator, Anita has taught at the University of Maryland and the University of North Carolina law schools, and in the African and African-American Studies Department at Duke University.
+Currently she teaches attorneys in the Shriver Center’s Racial Justice Training Institute.